WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-04-17-Following-cases-from-a-model-even-when-you-are-blocked.markdown

 This one is odd, because it is very possible that the test cases are affecting each other.
 Would this happen were the exact same test cases run on entirely different machines, perhaps automated, or each case given to a different tester?
 It is quite possible that none of these cases on their own would find this bug.

+> Tests can sometimes affect each other, and sometimes that is a useful side effect for noticing problems
+> you would not notice where the tests cleanly isolated.
+Believe it or not, there is sometimes
+> a benefit to a sloppy workbench.

 Ambiguous name "Click on 'Edit'" assigned to click on multiple items
 ----------------------------------------------